WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/mono2d_body_detection.md

 1. X86 environment has been configured with Ubuntu 20.04 system image.

-2. Tros.b has been successfully installed in X86 environment.
+2. The tros.b has been successfully installed in X86.

-## User Guide
+## Usage

 The mono2d_body_detection package for human detection and tracking subscribes to images published by the sensor package, performs inference, and publishes algorithm messages.
 The websocket package is used to render and display the images and corresponding algorithm results on a PC browser.

 ### Horizon RDK Platform

-**Publishing Images Using MIPI Camera**
+**Use MIPI Camera to Publish Images**

 ```shell
 # Configure the tros.b environment